 Terminal illness cover is provided free of charge on every policy we quote for.
 This cover means you can obtain your lump sum payment early, if you are diagnosed with a terminal illness.
 If a medical professional determines that you are likely to pass away from a terminal illness within 12 months, you and your family can access your Guaranteed Sum Assured sooner rather than later.
-It is not the same thing as Critical Illness Cover; you can find out more about the differences here.
+It is not the same thing as Critical Illness Cover.

 If you stop paying for your life insurance, your policy will be cancelled.
 However, if you are concerned about having difficulty paying your premium, for example in the event of an accident or illness, you can consider taking out a Waiver of Premium feature when you set up your policy.
-This feature means your premiums are waived after a period of 26 weeks if you are struggling to pay because of accident or illness.
-Talk to our consultants to find out more about this option.
+This means your payments are covered if you’re still off work after a period of 26 weeks.
+Talk to our Reassured consultants to find out more about this option.

 Not when you come to Reassured to find your policy.
 We search the market for you, dealing with some of the UK’s biggest names in insurance to find you the best price.
 We are never beaten on price, and will always work hard to find you the cheapest policy available to you.

 How do I pay you for the work you do for me?